quickgrid/micrograd/README.md

 ![Neuron Computation Graph](output/example_neuron.png "Neuron Computation Graph")

 - Computation graph of of an MLP with multiple layers with 5 layers including input layer and neurons per layer [3, 2, 3, 2, 1].
 Minibatch of 4 shown in computation graph with weights as data and grads in `example_nn_minibatch.py`.
+Grads calculated against the loss output.

 ![Minibatch MLP Computation Graph](output/example_nn_minibatch.png "Minibatch MLP Computation Graph")